jhogsett/VFIformer-WebUI/README.md

 # VFIformer-WebUI Features

+### Frame Interpolation
-- **Frame Interpolation**: Reveal hidden motion between two video frames, restore a missing frame
+- Reveal hidden motion between two video frames
+- Restore a missing or damaged frame

+### Frame Search
-- **Frame Search**: Binary Search Interpolation synthesize a _between_ frame at a precise time
+- Binary Search Interpolation
+- Synthesize a _between_ frame at a precise time

+### Video Inflation
-- **Video Inflation**: Double a movie's frame count any number of times for super-slow-motion
+- Double a movie's frame count any number of times for super-slow-motion

+### Resynthesize Video
-- **Resynthesize Video**: Make a complete set of synthesized frames for use in restoring movies
+- Automatically create a set of synthesized frames for use in restoring films

+### Frame Restoration
-- **Frame Restoration**: Magically restore an arbitrary number of adjacent damaged frames
+- Like magic, restore an arbitrary number of adjacent damaged frames

+### Video Blender
-- **Video Blender**: Easy interface to step through a movie replacing damaged frames, with in-place frame repair and video preview
+- Easy tool to step through a movie replacing damaged frames
+- With in-place frame repair and video preview

+### File Conversion
-- **File Conversion**: Convert MP4 to PNG Sequence, PNG Sequence to MP4, GIF to PNG Sequence, PNG Sequence to GIF
+- Convert MP4 to PNG Sequence, PNG Sequence to MP4, GIF to PNG Sequence, PNG Sequence to GIF

+### Resequence Files
-- **Resequence Files**: Automatically renumber a set of PNG files for import into video editing software
+- Automatically re-number a set of PNG files for import into video editing software

+### FPS Conversion
-- **FPS Conversion**: Convert a video's from rate to any FPS from any FPS using Frame Search
+- Convert a video from any FPS to any other FPS using Frame Search
-- _Tips_ panel below each feature with detailed instructions
-- Command-line equivelents for all core features
-- Application configured via `config.yaml`
-- Usable over the local network

 # Set Up For Use